Renyu Hu, PhD

 B.S., Tsinghua University, 2007; M.S., Tsinghua Univerisity, 2009; Diplome d’Ingenieur, Ecole Centrale Paris, 2009; Ph.D., Massachusetts Institute of Technology, 2013.

-I am a planetary scientist with expertise in modeling the physical and chemical processes that shape the atmospheres on planets and exoplanets.
-My research strives to identify and characterize habitable environments in the Solar System and beyond, using telescopic, satellite, and in-situ measurements.
+I am a planetary scientist working to advance our knowledge of the atmospheres, climate, and evolution of planets and exoplanets.
+My research strives to identify and characterize habitable environments in the solar system and beyond, by a combination of advanced numerical models and telescopic, satellite, and in-situ measurements.

-Astronomers are on the cusp of observing the atmospheres of the first groups of Earth-temperature exoplanets and finding out whether they could host habitable environments.
-My recent research demonstrated that these temperate worlds will have rich chemistry in the atmosphere, and I have developed a novel method to use JWST to tell whether temperate sub-Neptune planets have massive atmospheres (i.e., uninhabitable) or thin atmospheres (i.e., potentially habitable).
-Moreover, we have obtained >100 hours in Cycle 1 of JWST to carry out the first such observations!
+Meanwhile, Earth-temperature, sub-Neptune-sized exoplanets are already within reach and they are the first kind of celestial objects where astronomers can search for habitable environments.
+My recent research demonstrated that these temperate worlds will have rich chemistry in the atmosphere, and I have developed a roadmap to use JWST to tell whether temperate sub-Neptune planets have massive atmospheres (i.e., uninhabitable) or thin atmospheres (i.e., potentially habitable).
+Moreover, my group has obtained >100 hours of JWST to carry out some of the first such observations!

 © Hu, Renyu 2024